 We have assumed the following:

-that each electricity transaction would be valid, binding and enforceable had it been entered into other than through EnronOnline.
-In other words, this opinion is not given on the enforceability of electricity transactions as a whole, instead it is an opinion on wether there is any effect on the enforceability of an electricity transaction because it is entered into through EnronOnline.
+that each electricity transaction and the electronic trading agreement would be valid, binding and enforceable had it been entered into other than through EnronOnline.
+In other words, this opinion is not given on the enforceability of electricity transactions and the electronic trading agreement generally, instead it is an opinion on wether there is any effect on the enforceability of an electricity transaction or the electronic trading agreement because they are entered into through EnronOnline.

+that EnronOnline operates as described in part 3 of this legal opinion and there are no material facts omitted from that description;

+that the password agreement with the countparties are valid, binding and enforceable;

+that the counterparties will have the requisite legal capacity and authority to enter into and fulfil their obligations under the password agreement and the electronic trading agreement;

+that the courts of New South Wales and the Federal Courts of Australia will give effect to the choice of laws clause in the password agreement and the electronic transaction agreement;

 [to be added]

 Qualifications